 Vice Provost Role

-As Vice Provost for Data and Information, Steve Wisniewski works with a team of data scientists to support data-driven decision-making for the Office of the Provost.
+As Vice Provost for Budget and Analytics, Steve Wisniewski works with a team of data scientists to support data-driven decision-making for the Office of the Provost.
 The team is engaged in a number of collaborative efforts with partners from across the University to improve operational efficiency and student outcomes.

 In addition, he leads the effort to create a platform for data-driven decisions centered on student outcomes.
 The platform provides real-time student success outcomes data directly to students, as well as to faculty members and advisors.
 It also includes predictive analytic models which identify the probability of key student-related outcomes, such as timely graduation, and modifiable factors that are associated with the outcome.